ujihisa/spawn-for-legacy/README.md

 * At first I tried to use the name `spawn` as this gem library name, but the name was already used.
 The `spawn` gem library does not mean ruby 1.9's `spawn` at all.
 * Ruby 1.9's `open3` library, based on `spawn`, is very useful.
 I would like to port `open3` to ruby 1.8 in my future.

+## Supports

+* (On UNIX) MRI 1.8.6, 1.8.7, 1.9.1, 1.9.2pre
+* (On Windows) MRI 1.9.1, 1.9.2pre

+Currently there are no supports on:

+* MRI 1.8 on Windows
+* Other Ruby implementations such as JRuby, Rubinius and MacRuby

 ## Author

 Tatsuhiro Ujihisa